AE9RB/fftbench/README.md

 https://github.com/AE9RB/dspp

 The fft.hpp file is MIT licensed.
 License and documentation are in the file.
 Simply copy it to your project.
-It has no dependencies and won't be updated.
+It has no dependencies.